Books with Characters in Their 20s

 Book Summary

 For the last decade, Jubilee has lived in a world of solitude because of a rare allergy to human touch.
-Her last experience in the world lead to a major anaphylactic shock during her first kiss, so it’s safest at home.
+Her last experience in the world led to a major anaphylactic shock during her first kiss, so it’s safest at home.
 However, when she loses her mother, she decides to reenter the world.

 Now, at age 27, she finds employment as a librarian, and there she meets Eric.
 He’s a divorced father with custody of a troubled 10-year-old son, Aja, and a 14-year-old daughter who lives with her mom and won’t speak to him.
 Jubilee, Eric, and Aja bond over books at the library, and each begins to find their own healing.